 However, there is a lot more going on inside this awesome carry-on backpack than meets the eye.
 In fact, there are more than 20 innovative features!
 So let’s take a look at some of them…

 It’s made from water resistant materials (extra durability); it’s got YKK zippers’; it’s got magnetic water bottle pockets that fit flat to the pack when not in use; it’s got RFID-safe storage (no e-thievery!); a sunglasses cases; and a whole world of organisation for your tech, clothes and accessories.

-One particularly cool feature is that the Nomatic Backpack’s front pocket opens up, clamshell style.
+One particularly cool feature is that the AER front pocket opens up, clamshell-style.
 This means you will get easy access to your tech – or whatever you keep in the front pocket – while on the go.

 The interior organisation makes it super easy to get through airport security… Trust us, we know just what a pain that is when your backpack just isn’t built specifically for ease like this one!

-It can change from a rucksack to a duffel in an instant, which is cool, and – if you want to use this as a carry-on with, say, the Nomatic Check-in Pro (a definitive favourite of ours), it has a luggage sleeve to slip it over the extendable suitcase handle.
+It can change from a rucksack to a duffel in an instant, which is cool, and – if you want to use this as a carry-on with, it has a luggage sleeve to slip it over the extendable suitcase handle.

-Check out my full-length Nomatic Travel Bag review
+Check out my full-length Aer Travel Pack 2 review

 Sometimes you just want a little bit of luxury in your luggage… And this is where the Thule Revolve Carry-on Spinner comes in.

 Easily our top pick for the most luxurious carry-on out there at the moment, this Thule offering comes with a tick-list of high-end features which will leave others lusting after your luggage as you pass them by.